jguida941/ci-hub-orchestrator/plan.md

    - Provide guidance for self-hosted runners vs GitHub-hosted (labels, concurrency caps, dependency ordering) and encode the pattern in the reusable workflows to keep PR-to-dev time low across microservices.

 8. Secure lint/SAST suite.
-   - Provide a reusable “security lint” job (Bandit for Python, gosec for Go, npm audit/dependency-check for JS, etc.) wired into the same workflow templates, with severity gating and caching of vulnerability DBs.
+   - Provide a reusable “security lint” job with severity gating and vulnerability DB caching; coverage, thresholds, and enforcement live in the [Security Tooling Matrix](#security-tooling-matrix).
-   - Document how teams extend the suite per language and how findings feed into SARIF + policy gates.
+   - Teams extend the matrix by adding rows for new stacks, and every finding is normalized to SARIF before flowing into policy gates and SBOM/VEX diffing.

 Hub product specification (install once, apply everywhere):